Effectively Controlling Reasoning Models through Thinking Intervention: Evaluation on Safety Alignment Task

-\textbf{\TI excels in more comprehensive safety benchmark.} To further validate our approach, we evaluate \textbf{\sorryb}, which features a more comprehensive taxonomy and more detailed unsafe instructions, using exactly the same prompting and \TI methods.
-As shown in Figure~\ref{fig-sorry-32b}, \TI consistently improves robustness (i.e., the refusal rate of unsafe instructions) over baseline prompting methods.
+\textbf{\TI excels in more comprehensive safety benchmark (Figure~\ref{fig-sorry-32b}).} To further validate our approach, we evaluate \textbf{\sorryb}, which features a more comprehensive taxonomy and more detailed unsafe instructions, using exactly the same methods.
+Our results show that \TI consistently improves robustness (i.e., the refusal rate of unsafe instructions) over baseline prompting methods.
 For example, when combined with \mdefault, \TI achieves a refusal rate of approximately 87\% for unsafe requests, a nearly 20\% improvement over \mdefault alone and even higher than the refusal rate of the \gptfo and \otmini models.
-These results further demonstrate that \TI can effectively steer reasoning models toward safer behavior across different safety benchmarks, highlighting the generalizability of our approach.
+These results further demonstrate that \TI can effectively steer models toward safer behavior across different safety benchmarks, emphasizing the generalizability of our approach.

-Overall, our findings show that open-source reasoning models exhibit significant safety alignment gaps, particularly in refusing harmful queries. \TI significantly improves safety alignment without compromising the compliance rate for safe requests.
-The effectiveness of \TI across multiple challenging benchmarks demonstrates its potential as a practical approach to enhancing the safety of reasoning models for real-world deployment.
-We present more detailed results in Appendix~\ref{subapx-xstest} and Appendix~\ref{subapx-sorrybench}, including the performance of other reasoning models on \xstest and \sorryb, respectively.